azizclass/Zijiang-Yang-APT/README.md

 # Zijiang-Yang-APT

-The code for APT in Fall 2015.
+This repository contains all the code for APT in Fall 2015.

 Each folder contains all codes for each homework or lab.